GitHub Activity Widget for Website. No-code, Live - Poper

 GitHub activity on your portfolio.

-Embed your commits, pull requests, releases, and a live contribution graph in 90 seconds.
-Free, no OAuth for public repos, no code.
+Embed your public commits, pull requests, releases, and stars as a live activity feed in 90 seconds.
+Paste your username, no code.

 No credit card required